sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     Finally, run the workflow with:
     ```
-    snakemake -c 4 -p --sdm conda
+    snakemake -c 4 -p --sdm=conda
     ```
-    Do not forget to add `--sdm conda`, otherwise Snakemake will not use the environment you provided.
+    Do not forget to add `--sdm=conda`, otherwise Snakemake will not use the environment you provided.

 You should see the rule `count_table` executed with 6 files as input.
 You can also check the log of rule `count_table` to see if the script worked as intended.